hundrix/dbtester/README.md

 # Description

-dbtester is a small program to run several kinds of test again a database, for example, connectivity and performance test.
+Dbtester is a small tool to run several kinds of test against a database, like connectivity and performance test.

 # Notes for using Bitbucket git service

-I'm new to programming and this is my first project on Bitbucket, so I put some usage hints here.
+I'm new to programming and this is my first project, so I put some usage hints here.

 ## Push to Bitbucket

-Set up Git on your machine if you haven't already.
+Set up Git on local machine

 	mkdir /path/to/your/project
 	cd /path/to/your/project
 	git init
 	git remote add bitbucket https://username@bitbucket.org/username/dbtester.git

-Create your first file, commit, and push
+Create first file, commit, and push

 	git add .
 	git commit -m 'Initial commit with contributors'